kudashevs/remove-blocks/README.md

 To describe different blocks, use the `blocks` array.
 Each element of this array describes a unique block to be removed and is represented by an object the following configuration properties:
 ```
-label: 'development',          # string value defines star and end labels of a block to remove
+name: 'devblock',              # string value defines the name of start/end tags (unique)
-start: '/*',                   # string value defines a start of a block
+prefix: '/*',                  # string value defines the beginning of a tag
-end: '*/',                     # string value defines an end of a block
+suffix: '*/',                  # string value defines the end of a tag
 ```